Become an artisan cheesemaker

 Love the squeak from biting into a fresh cheese curd?
 Delight in the sharpness of an aged cheddar?
 Savor spreading soft cheese on a toasted bagel?
 Dream of making cheese as a business?
 Then you may be interested in participating in the Michigan State University Extension Artisan Cheese Workshop.

 This hands-on workshop led by experienced artisan cheesemakers will teach participants to make both hard and soft cheeses and learn how to make cheese as a business.
 Whether you are new to cheesemaking or have been doing it, there is much to learn of the art and science of making fine cheese.
-The workshop will be held at the Farmer’s Creamery, 50 W. Kittle Road, in Mio on Nov.
-5, 6, and Dec.
-18, 2020.
+The workshop will be held August 17-19, 2022 at the Natural Way Cheese creamery, 6060 E. Beaverton Road, Clare.